-From 24 to March 2018, Australians can choose one of the 3 routes between Australia and London.
-It is the direct Perth - London route operated by Boeing 787-9 Dreamliner, the Sydney-Singapore-London route operated by Airbus A380 and the flights operated by Emirates from Brisbane, Sydney, Melbourne, Adelaide and Perth to London via Dubai.
+From March 24, 2018, Australians can choose one of the 3 routes between Australia and London.
+It is the direct Perth - London route operated by Boeing 787-9 Dreamliner, the Sydney-Singapore-London route operated by Airbus A380 and the Emirates flights operated from Brisbane, Sydney, Melbourne, Adelaide and Perth to London via Dubai.

 The Perth - London route is the second longest in the world

-The Perth - London route is the second longest in the world, the distance between 2 cities being 14 498 kilometers.
-But it is the longest honored route with Boeing 787-9 Dreamliner aircraft.
+The route Perth - London is the second longest in the world, the distance between the 2 cities being 14 kilometers.
+But it is the longest route honored with Boeing 498-787 Dreamliner aircraft.

 Qantas worked with the University of Sydney to create the menu on this route.
-It is designed to keep passengers hydrated, to help them rest and to reduce the discomfort of the jetlag.
+It is designed to keep passengers hydrated, help them rest and reduce jetlag discomfort.